 Myth: If a fire occurs, every fire sprinkler head will be activated

 Fact: The great news is that each fire sprinkler head is individually activated when it encounters fire temperatures above 155 °F. That means your office building will not encounter mass fire sprinkler activation when faced with a possible fire.
 In fact, according to FEMA, typically only one or two fire sprinkler heads will be activated at a time.

 Myth: Fire sprinkler systems are overly sensitive

-Fact: Although you want to ensure that your fire sprinkler system will be as effective as possible, you don’t have to worry about an employee activating the system while taking a smoke break.
+Fact: Although you want to ensure that your commercial fire sprinkler system will be as effective as possible, you don’t have to worry about an employee activating the system while taking a smoke break.
 Fire sprinklers are only ever activated when detecting high temperature circumstances such as an office fire.

 Myth: Smoke alarms will activate a fire sprinkler system

 Fact: Fire sprinkler systems and smoke alarms function independently from one another.
 Smoke alarms provide an audible warning while sprinkler system heads are heat activated.
 The one will not set the other one off.

 Myth: Fire sprinkler systems do not require maintenance

 Fact: In order to keep your fire sprinkler system in top notch condition, regular maintenance and monthly tests should be conducted.
 This wil include checking the pressure pipes, inspecting the sprinkler system heads, and looking for any possible leaks or valve malfunctions.